PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 ### Connect the Cable

-To set up a local ethernet connection between CM4 and the flight computer, the two ethernet ports need to be connected using a 8 pin to 4 pin connector (provided).
+To set up a local ethernet connection between CM4 and the flight computer, the two ethernet ports need to be connected using the provided 8 pin to 4 pin connector.

 ![HB_Pixhawk_CM4_Ethernet_Cable](../../assets/companion_computer/holybro_pixhawk_rpi_cm4_baseboard/baseboard_ethernet_cable.png)